A. Namassivayam

 Arumugam Namassivayam is an Indian politician from the Bharatiya Janata Party.
+He is current Home Minister of Puducherry.
+He is also serving as minister of Sports and Youth affairs in Rangaswamy ministry.
+He represents Mannadipet in Puducherry Legislative Assembly.

 Political career

-He was the Ex-president of Puducherry Pradesh Congress Committee.
+He was the ex-president of Puducherry Pradesh Congress Committee.

 On January 25, 2021, he was suspended from the Congress party for his anti-party activities.
 Following that Namassivayam submitted his MLA resignation letter to the assembly speaker and quit Congress party.

-He joined Bharathiya Janata Party along with his supporter Theeppainthan on 28 January 2021 in the presence of its national general secretary Arun Singh.